REU program dates announced: May 28th to August 5th, 2022!

-The REU Site Engineering for Healthcare involves a diverse cohort of students in research and curricula focused on critical engineering challenges in healthcare.
-REU Participants (i) engage in high-impact research in partnership with engineering faculty and graduate student mentors, (ii) attend workshops dedicated to research best practices and communications training, (iii) attend a seminar series where important high-priority challenges in healthcare that require engineering solutions are elucidated through partnerships with clinical faculty or healthcare professionals, and (iv) disseminate their research results through both oral and written communications.
-REU Participants gain an awareness of how traditional engineering principles can be extended to address modern engineering problems in the healthcare field and in society.
-Finally, REU Participants improve their oral and written communication skills through symposium-style presentations and written project reports.
+The REU Site: Engineering for Healthcare involves a diverse cohort of undergraduate students in research and curricula focused on critical engineering challenges in healthcare.
+REU Participants (i) engage in high-impact research in partnership with engineering faculty and graduate student mentors, (ii) attend workshops dedicated to research best practices and science communications training, (iii) attend a seminar series where important high-priority challenges in healthcare that require engineering solutions are elucidated through partnerships with clinical faculty or healthcare professionals, and (iv) disseminate their research results through both oral and written communications.
+REU Participants gain an awareness of how traditional engineering principles can be applied to address modern engineering problems in the healthcare field and in society.
+Finally, REU Participants improve their oral and written science communication skills through symposium-style presentations and written project reports.
 Because of this training, REU Participants complete the program better prepared to succeed in their current undergraduate curriculum and are better prepared to make a positive impact upon entering industry or graduate school.
 A diverse cohort of participants will be recruited for this REU Site, including students that attend universities with limited research opportunities and students that may not have previously considered research-oriented careers.

 This REU Site is supported by the National Science Foundation via Award #1757128.